-SB 188 updates the state's anti-discrimination laws so the definition of race "also include traits historically associated with race, including, but not limited to, hair texture and protective hairstyles."
+SB 188 updates the state’s anti-discrimination laws so the definition of race includes “traits historically associated with race, including, but not limited to, hair texture and protective hairstyles.”

 The bill, which is also known as the C.R.O.W.N.
 Act (Create a Respectful and Open Workplace for Natural Hair), states that the standards of professional dress and grooming in workplaces and schools are often based on Eurocentric standards.

-"Workplace dress code and grooming policies that prohibit natural hair, including afros, braids, twists, and locks, have a disparate impact on Black individuals as these policies are more likely to deter Black applicants and burden or punish Black employees than any other group," it said.
+“Workplace dress code and grooming policies that prohibit natural hair, including afros, braids, twists, and locks, have a disparate impact on black individuals as these policies are more likely to deter black applicants and burden or punish black employees than any other group,” the bill says.

 In a speech before Monday’s vote, Mitchell said that African-American men and women have often had to endure expensive, painful and even dangerous chemical treatments to change their hair to conform to these beauty standards.

 She said that until recently, an image search for “unprofessional hairstyles” only showed black women with natural hair, braids or twists.

 “I believe that any law, policy or practice that sanctions a job description that immediately excludes me from a profession – not because of my capacity or my capabilities or my experience but because of my hairstyle choice – is long overdue for reform,” said Mitchell, who observed that she wears her hair in a natural style.

 Mitchell said that similar state and federal laws protect against discrimination due to religious hairstyles and head coverings.